 “Warren and Char [established] early on that we were going to be built upon God’s Word, built upon prayer, and build upon integrity,” said Dr. Randy Carlson.
 “Those [values] were set and stay firmly in place today.”

-The life-changing music and Biblical teaching you hear on Family Life Radio are due in large part to the commitment Warren and Char over 53 years ago.
+The life-changing music and Biblical teaching you hear on Family Life Radio are due in large part to the commitment Warren and Char nearly 55 years ago.
 Their One Thing has grown to an expanding network of Christian radio stations stretching coast to coast, reaching millions of people with music and programs that declare Christ and help listeners live intentionally.

 God has been faithful to take One Thing and multiply.
 He’s done more than anyone could ever ask or imagine through His ministry at Family Life Radio.